tomsmalley/quickform/README.md

 validation.

 Let's have a look at our example; first off, the unvalidated film field.
-The sub field in this case is `NamedField "film" 'TextField`, so the haskell type will just be `Text`.
+The sub field in this case is `Named "film" TextField`, so the haskell type will just be `Text`.
 Since it is unvalidated, we can always produce a `Film` value given a `Text` value.